Lasall/inyoka-vim/README.md

  * "Headings" inside of blocks are recognised as headings (`{{{\_.*\_^=\+\}}}`).
 Don't start your code lines with an evil equal character!
+ * ftplugin only opens first link in line.

 If you find additional bugs/problems/failures please report them!